Kevin-Heleodoro/Algorithms/README.md

 # Algorithms

 This repository is a collection of different algorithms and their solutions.
 Links to specific Algorithms are below.

-Once you open the file, uncomment the different attempts and run:
+For most problems I have provided multiple solution attempts.
+Uncomment each attempt and run the commands below to see the results.

 ```
 # For JavaScript
-node FILE_NAME.js
+node FOLDER_NAME/FILE_NAME.js

 OR

 # For Python
-python FILE_NAME.py
+python FOLDER_NAME/FILE_NAME.py
 ```

 ### JavaScript
 Array Permutation [here](Permutation/arrayPermutation.js)
 Binary Search [here](Searching/binarySearch.js)
 Bubble Sort [here](Sorting/bubbleSort.js)
+Longest Palindrome Substring in a String [here](Sorting/longestPalindrome.js)

 ### Python